 The use of Micro-Electro-Mechanical System (MEMS) technology allows for small, lightweight devices.
 Sensors are integrated into customer systems using serial communication protocols such as RS422, RS232 and USB.
 The LORD Sensing MIP Monitor software can be used for device configuration, real time measurement monitoring, and data recording.
-The LORD Sensing MIP Data Communications Protocol that is used to communicate with LORD Sensing inertial sensors is also available for users who want to develop customized software solutions.
+The LORD Sensing MIP Data Communications Protocol (DCP) that is used to communicate with LORD Sensing inertial sensors is also available for users who want to develop customized software solutions.
 Because of the unified set of commands across the sensor family, it is easy to migrate code from one inertial sensor to another.

-Common applications of LORD Sensing inertial sensor products include vehicle health monitoring, platform stabilization, down-hole and drilling operations, and inertial navigation systems such as unmanned air and ground vehicles and personal navigation systems.
+Common applications of LORD Sensing inertial sensor products include vehicle health monitoring, platform stabilization, downhole and drilling operations, and inertial navigation systems such as unmanned air and ground vehicles and personal navigation systems.

-2. Sensor Overview
+1.1 Sensor Overview

-The 3DM-GX5-45 is a high-performance, GNSS-Aided Inertial Navigation System (GNSS/INS) that combines micro inertial sensors and a high-sensitivity embedded Global Navigation Satellite System (GNSS) receiver for use in a wide range of industrial grade applications, such as unmanned vehicle navigation, robotic control, platform stabilization, motion tracking and analysis, vehicle health monitoring, and device aiming.
+The 3DM-GX5-45 is a high-performance, industrial-grade GNSS-Aided Inertial Navigation System (GNSS/INS) that combines micro inertial sensors and a high-sensitivity embedded Global Navigation Satellite System (GNSS) receiver for use in a wide range of industrial-grade applications, such as unmanned vehicle navigation, robotic control, platform stabilization, motion tracking and analysis, vehicle health monitoring, and device aiming.

-The 3DM-GX5-45 utilizes the strengths of an integrated multi-axis gyroscope, accelerometer, and magnetometer in combination with GNSS, temperature, and pressure readings to provide highly accurate position, velocity, attitude (including heading), and inertial measurements.
-Each of the integrated sensors is especially good at certain tasks, and it is the weighted combination of their outputs that provides the best estimations for position, velocity, and attitude.
-All sensor measurements are temperature compensated and are mathematically aligned to an orthogonal coordinate system.
-The combination of sensors, environmental compensation, and dual on-board processing with an Extended Kalman Filter (EKF) allows the 3DM-GX5-45 to perform well in a wide variety of applications that require low noise, drift, gain, and offset errors.
-Uncertainty monitoring, scale factor estimation, and bias estimation outputs are available, and settings for sensor filtering, sensor noise, sensor bias, and more offer many adjustments for specific application needs.
+The 3DM-GX5-45 combines the strengths of an integrated multi-axis gyroscope, accelerometer, and magnetometer, in combination with GNSS, temperature and pressure readings to provide highly accurate position, velocity, attitude (including heading), and inertial measurements.
+All sensor measurements are temperature- compensated and are mathematically aligned to an orthogonal coordinate system.
+The combination of sensors, environmental compensation, and dual on- board processing with an Auto-Adaptive Extended Kalman Filter (EKF) allows the 3DM-GX5-45 to perform well in a wide variety of applications that require low noise, drift, gain, and offset errors.
+Uncertainty monitoring, scale factor estimation, and bias estimation outputs are available.
+Settings for sensor filtering, sensor noise, and sensor bias, offer many adjustments for specific application needs.

 The 3DM-GX5-45 communicates through a serial connection and is monitored by a host computer.
 A detachable GNSS antenna is plugged into the sensor via a non-magnetic adapter cable and connector and positioned with unobstructed line of sight to the sky to obtain satellite links.
-Sensor measurements and computed outputs can be viewed and recorded with the LORD Sensing MIP Monitor software that is provided with system connectivity kits.
-It is also available as a free download from the LORD Sensing website.
+Sensor measurements and computed outputs can be viewed and recorded with the LORD Sensing MIP Monitor software that is available as a free download from the LORD Sensing website.
 Alternatively, users can write custom software with the LORD Sensing open source data communication protocol.
 The data is time-aligned and available by either polling or continuous stream.

-Figure 1 - 3DM-GX5-45 Sensor
+Figure 1 -3DM-GX5-45 Sensor

-3.1 Components
+1.1.1 Components

-The 3DM-GX5-45 Inertial Sensor can be purchased by itself or with a Connectivity Kit.
+The 3DM-GX5-45 Inertial Sensor can be purchased by itself or as part of a Connectivity Kit.
 All software, drivers, and links to detailed documentation are included with the sensor purchase.
-For a complete list of available configurations, accessories, additional system products, and ordering information, See Parts and Configurations on page 72
+For a complete list of available configurations, accessories, additional system products, and ordering information, see Parts and Configurations on page 63.

-Item Description Quantity Model LORD Sensing Part Number
+ltem Description Model LORD Sensing Part Number

-Included with Se nsor Purchase
+Included w Included with Sensor Purchase

-Α 3DM-GX5-45 Inertial Sensor GNSS Non-Magnetic Antenna Adapter Cable 1 GNSS/INS 8G, 300 DPS 6251-4220
+А 3DM-GX5-45 Inertial Sensor GNSS Non- Magnetic Antenna Adapter Cable GNSS/INS 8G, 300 DPS 6251-4220

-^ MIP Monitor Software Suite http://www.microstrain.com/software tware
+~ MIP Mon itor Software Suite

-For additional options available, See Specifications on page 76
+For additional options ava ilable, See Specifications on page 66

-USB Connectivity Kit
+USB Connect ivity Kit

-В GNSS Antenna with Attached Cable (3m SMA) 1 6212-3002
+В GNSS Antenna with Attached Cable (3m SMA) 6212-3002

-Б USB Communication Cable 1 6212-3002
+USB Communication Cable

-RS232 Connectivity Kit
+RS232 Connec ctivity Kit

-GNSS Antenna with Attached Cable (3m SMA) 1
+GNSS Antenna with Attached Cable (3m SMA)

-С RS232 Communication Cable 1 621 6212-3002
+С RS232 Communication Cable 6212-3000

+RS232 Power Supply and Plug Adapters

+RS232 Kit

+RS232 Communication Cable

-RS232 Power Supply and Plug Adapters 1
+RS232 Power Supply and Plug Adapters